MileHacker Logo

 Social Norms

-• Queuing: Queues can occasionally be less orderly.
+• Queuing: Queues can be at times less orderly.
 Be prepared for some pushing.

 • Personal Space: Less emphasis on private space in crowded areas.

-• Public Spitting: Though discouraged, this still occurs in some areas.
+• Public Spitting: Though discouraged, this still occurs in some locations.

 • Unofficial Rules: These contribute to the local social fabric.